 KillJoy reveals a deep access to Kathryn’s inner world as they actively manage the lifelong impacts and mental-health challenges that occur when your father has killed your mother.
 Today Kathryn works as a researcher at The University of Melbourne, interviewing children like themselves, bereaved by domestic homicide.
 Kathryn’s story is a beacon of hope for victims of family violence everywhere, demonstrating that as difficult as it may be, one can survive the tragedy and trauma, and live a life full of meaning and joy.

 Though positive change is happening, the rate of domestic violence related homicides in Australia continues to increase.
 And yet, there remains a lack of honest renditions of the issue on our screens; a problem KillJoy seeks to address.
 In a reversal of true-crime tropes that treat dead women as evidence and obsess over male perpetrators’ stories, KillJoy unapologetically privileges the victim-survivor point of view.

-The story Joy tells and how it tells it can ensure that an alternative to the ‘good-bloke who snapped’ narrative exists, that the children in cases of family homicide feel their experiences are valid despite their fragmented memory, and that women like Carolyn who die at the hands of their intimate partners weekly in Australia, are remembered as people, as women and as mothers first and victims second.
+It affirms that children’s experiences of family homicide are critically important, and that women like Carolyn who die at the hands of their intimate partners weekly in Australia, are remembered as people, not just victims.

 This is why this story matters now.